Sentinel297/VPE-Ragnarok-Online/README.md

 Blessing:
-Places a temporary buff on a single target that increases, attack strength, attack speed, and reduce psyfocus consumption for 240 sec.\n\nEntities will have the aforementioned stats reduced for the duration of this condition.
+Places a temporary buff on a single target that increases, attack strength, attack speed, and reduce psyfocus consumption for 240 sec.
+Entities will have the aforementioned stats reduced for the duration of this condition.

 T4: